criscrispy/my-portfolio/README.md

 Simple resume (version 2) - New and improved !!
-(Though complete, other changes will be added in the near future) Github page : https://criscrispy.github.io/simple-resume-v2/
+(Though complete, other changes will be added in the near future) Github page : https://criscrispy.github.io/simple-resume-v2/ HTML / CSS / Javascript / Bootstrap 4 / Jquery / Typed.js

 ## Description
 This second version aims to maximize the use of navigation, icons and categorization to present info in simple but intuitive way, thus preventing unneccessary scolling.

-Modern design ideas like Neumorphism for the profile picture/personal data section was applied in this project.
+Modern design ideas like Neumorphism for the  Header/profile pictures and personal data section was applied in this project.

 ### Extra info